Happy Anniversary, World Champion Mavs!

 Want MORE of this level of Mavs coverage?
 Sign on up!
 Take our FREE 7-day trial!
 It's about a dime-a-day for the very best in Mavs coverage from DB.com.
 Go Mavs and Go Premium!

-Glenn Yoder is a lifelong Mavs fan, a friend of DB.com and a veteran writer and editor now with the Washington Post.
+Glenn Yoder is a lifelong Mavs fan, a friend of DB.com and a veteran writer most recently with the Boston Globe.
 This article first ran on DB.com on Aug.
 1, 2011.